 Instructions

-Cook the beans, onion, garlic and water together till onion is cooked (about 10min) or until spoon can cut through the onion.
-Add the tomato paste or tomatoes and puree all the above in pot using a hand immersion blender.
-My mom would use a hand cranked food mill when making this soup.
-She liked the consistency of a thicker puree than you will get with a blender.
+1. In a pot, cook the beans, onion, garlic and water together until onion is cooked (about 10min) or until spoon can cut through the onion.
+Add the tomato paste or tomatoes and puree using a hand immersion blender.
+(My mom would use a hand cranked food mill when making this soup.
+She liked the consistency of a thicker puree than you will get with a blender. )

-Once it’s cooked you can serve.
+Once everything is thoroughly cooked it is ready to serve.
 I usually like to serve my soup over a slice of day old bread.
-The bread just soaks up all liquid and then I dribble olive oil over it and enjoy ever minute of the hearty soup.
-But there are no rules to follow…you can use pasta and still serve over bread, or just use pasta and no bread.
+The bread soaks up all of the liquid.
+I like to dribble olive oil over it and enjoy every bite!
+There are no rules – you can use pasta and still serve over bread, or just use pasta and no bread.
 It’s really up to you and what you’re in the mood for.